The Bachelor Premiere Recap Colton Underwood Hannah G

 Meanwhile, Bachelor Nation is campaigning to be... a new network?
 ABC treats this premiere like it's the Golden Globes of The Bachelor.
 There are "live viewing" parties across the globe and a pre-taped segment about Bachelor babies.

 “I thought they met in, like, college!”
 Trista Rehn's son says in disbelief when he's informed how his parents met.
-This all adds to the mythology of the Bachelor: cucceed on this show, and you might earn yourself a sullen preteenage boy!
+This all adds to the mythology of the Bachelor: succeed on this show, and you might earn yourself a sullen pre-teen boy!

 Somewhere in there, the show finds the time to play some intro packages for Colton's women.
 His contestants are a lot like him, actually: They’re young, imminently likable, and desperate to prove something.
 They are young reality TV upstarts desperate not to get pilloried online!